SARDONYX-sard/serde-hkx/docs/handson_hex_dump/defaultmale/hex_dump_Journey.md

 ## hkx header

+First read the 17th endian byte, which is the endian byte.
+Then you can read u32, etc. as little endian or as big endian.

 ```log
 00000000: 57 e0 e0 57 10 c0 c0 10 00 00 00 00 08 00 00 00  W..W............
           <--------->                                      magic0: u32